Fired-cpu/TL-WDR7400-language-file/README.md

 Which should make a new folder.

   4. Now, move to the ```language``` dir by using cd command, or ``` explorer.exe . ``` for WSL.
-    ( for WSL, keep the dot to open file explorer at the current directory )
+    ( for WSL, keep the dot to open file explorer at the current directory ).

+      Keep in mind that, the ```www``` folder contains the neccessaries for WebGUI. the ```www``` in the jffs folder contains the .htm for interacting with plugins.

+  6. Pull the file to your desired location.
+Now you have done the work, take a rest~!
+## How to apply
+  By the time i write this, i have just gotten the lang file from the firmware. i might take a while for me to figure it out.
+Please make a discussion for any tips u guys can give me pls, and thx for reading this README.md

+## Credits

+ thanks my brother for helping me making the sasquatch works on my PC  ToT.